maxcao13/maxcao13/README.md

 - 👋 Hi, I’m @maxcao13.
 - 👀 I’m interested in coding websites and apps, video games, basketball, and learning more about the world!
-- 🌱 I’m currently in my last year as a Computer Engineering Undergraduate at UBC!
+- 🌱 I have a undergraduate degree in Computer Engineering at the University of British Columbia!
 - 📫 You can reach me at maxy.cao@gmail.com or my [LinkedIn](https://www.linkedin.com/in/max-cao-b58ab2134/)
 - 🚀 I used to work on the [@cryostat](https://github.com/cryostatio) project as a Software Engineering Intern with [@RedHat](https://redhatofficial.github.io).
+- 🎉 I am now a Software Engineer at Red Hat on the Red Hat OpenShift Pod Autoscaling team!